forgi86/sysid-neural-structures-fitting/README.md

 # Model structures and fitting criteria for system identification with neural networks

-This repository contains the Python code to reproduce the results of the paper "Model structures and fitting criteria for system identification with neural networks" by Marco Forgione and Dario Piga.
+This repository contains the Python code to reproduce the results of the paper [Model structures and fitting criteria for system identification with neural networks](https://arxiv.org/pdf/1911.13034.pdf) by Marco Forgione and Dario Piga.

 The following fitting methods for State-Space (SS) and Input-Output (IO) neural dynamical models are implemented